Nantucket Garden Club's Community Green Thumb Flower Show 2017: That's a Wrap!!

 I hate to give the hort entries short shrift, so maybe I'll mention a few more that I remember....there were pears from a well established pear tree, miniature apples from an apple tree and two gorgeous blueberry bush entries.
 There were fantastic begonias with rich, dark foliage.
 And there were several containers with any number of flowers, succulents and grasses within them.
 All were stunning.

 In addition to the individual flowers, plants and containers, there were also classes set aside for the following special categories:

-And finally, what Nantucket Flower Show would be complete without designs incorporating lightship baskets and interpreting sailors’ valentines?
+And finally, what Nantucket Flower Show would be complete without designs incorporating lightship baskets and interpreting sailors' valentines?
 Well, this show had both of those categories covered quite beautifully.
 The lightship basket arrangements were part of the Novice class of arrangements, and I loved every single one of them.
 (We have a whole lot of talent here on Nantucket!)
-I had difficulty taking photographs of these arrangements because they were backlit by all of the light coming in from behind their display table, so I suppose you’ll just have to take my word for it.
+I had difficulty taking photographs of these arrangements because they were backlit by all of the light coming in from behind their display table, so I suppose you'll just have to take my word for it.
 They were all fantastic.
-As were the arrangements meant to channel the sailors’ valentines.
-While there were several of these on display, all very different in floral material and in interpretation and design, the blue ribbon was awarded to an arrangement (created by a lovely woman from Tennessee!) that included dried flowers, leaves and berries.
+As were the arrangements meant to channel the sailors' valentines.
+While there were several of these on display, all very different in floral material and in interpretation and design, the blue ribbon was awarded to an arrangement (photo above) that included dried flowers, leaves and berries.
 It was truly spectacular and is worthy of being framed and passed down to future generations.
 What do you think?
-Isn’t it amazing?
-See below…
+Isn't it amazing?

 Nantucket Conservation Foundation